-Tip: If you embed a lot of links to a site into page content, you may also make use of the External URL page type.
+Tip: If you embed a lot of links to a particular external website in page content, you may opt to use the External URL page type to facilitate maintenance.
 For example, if you link to Campus Connection (CC) a lot and don't want to edit every page that links to CC when the CC login address changes, you could create an External URL page (hidden in menu if appropriate) and then create internal links to that External URL page in the RTE.
-The next time the CC login address changes, you only need to update the external link page instead of every page where you inserted a link.
+The next time the CC login address changes, you only need to update the single external link page instead of every page where you inserted a link to CC.

 Visual menu separator page (spacer)

 A visual menu separator page contains no content and is not a clickable navigation link and appears in the pagetree as .

 The appearance of this page type varies depending on your site's template, but for www.NDSU.edu department pages using the NDSU 2011 template, it looks like

 This page type is only configured for the top level of navigation in the NDSU 2011 template.
 That means it is not visible at all in site navigation if its parent page is not the department's home page.